Log in

 This presentation will cover bluebirds in general as well as the Friends of Hagerman bluebird program which monitors some 50 plus bluebird boxes during the bluebird nesting season beginning in late January and lasting through mid-August every year.
 Species specifics, habitat, range and many other characteristics of the Eastern Bluebird will be covered as will be the NestWatch nationwide program administered by Cornell Lab of Ornithology under which the Hagerman program is administered.
 Information, nestbox construction and placement will be covered.

-Waterfowl with Wayne Meyer
+Waterfowl with Dr. Wayne Meyer

 Watch Video Presented on November 14, 2020